dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

 The configuration contains already a :guilabel:`partition` ``base_layer``, a :guilabel:`cell_type`
 ``base_type`` and a :guilabel:`placement` strategy ``example_placement``.
 These minimal components are enough to *compile* your first network.
-You can do this from the CLI or Python:
+You can do this from the terminal or with Python:

 .. tab-set-code::